 Here are some examples of posts using engagement bait:

-- Vote baiting: Vote on your plans for 2020!
+- Vote baiting: Vote on your plans!
 Click Wow if you want to go on vacation, click Love if you want to find your love, …

 - React baiting: Like this if you can relate